danigallegdup/MultipleChoice/README.md

 # MultipleChoice

-I am a computer science student.
-What if I program something to help me study?
-I orrginally made this when I was in first year as an interactive challenge to study for my midterms and finals.
-Many years later after Rebooting WECS (Women in Engineering and Computer Sciecne Club), I was helping out a student in a review session for the same class and I told them about these "fun" ways that I could study.
-I wanted to share it so that people could change it,modify and learn so here it is :)
+During my freshman year, I developed a Java multiple-choice test program to study for a programming exam.
+It served as an interactive challenge, combining theory and practice, helping me prepare for midterms and finals.
+Years later, as part of the Women in Engineering and Computer Science Club, I had the opportunity to run student-led review sessions for the same class.
+I introduced my program as a "fun" way to study, incorporating both theory and practical application.
+Recognizing its potential, I decided to share the program, encouraging others to modify and learn from it.
+It brings me great joy to contribute to the learning community by offering a resource that can be adapted and utilized by fellow students.
+I hope this program continues to benefit others in their programming journey and exam preparation.

 ![alt text](./imgs/Mc_object.png )
 ![alt text](./imgs/output.png )